Online Social Networks: Threats and Solutions: Threats

-\paragraph{Fake Profiles.} Fake profiles (also referred to as sybils or socialbots) are automatic or semi-automatic profiles that mimic human behaviors in online social networks.
-In many cases, fake profiles can be used to harvest personal user data from OSNs.
-By initiating friend requests to other users in the OSN, who in many cases accept the requests, the socialbots can gather a user's private data which should be exposed only to the user's friends.
-Additionally, fake profiles can be used to initiate sybil attacks~\cite{douceur2002sybil}, publish spam messages~\cite{gao2010detecting}, or even manipulate OSN statistics~\cite{limitedrun,stringhini2013follow}.
+\paragraph{Fake Profiles.} Fake profiles (also referred to as sybils or socialbots) are automatic or semi-automatic profiles that mimic human behaviors in \s{OSNs}.
+In many cases, fake profiles can be used to harvest \s{users'} personal data from social networks.
+By initiating friend requests to other users in the OSN, who \s{often} accept the requests, the socialbots can gather a user's private data which should be exposed only to the user's friends.
+Moreover, fake profiles can be used to initiate sybil attacks~\cite{douceur2002sybil}, publish spam messages~\cite{gao2010detecting}, or even manipulate OSN statistics~\cite{stringhini2013follow,limitedrun}.
 A recent article asserted that the market of buying fake followers and fake retweets is already a multimillion-dollar business~\cite{twitterny}.
-Additional risks which lurk in fake profiles were demonstrated recently by Boshmaf et al.~\cite{boshmaf}.
-An army of more than a hundred Facebook socialbots was created, which attempted to infiltrate innocent Facebook profiles by initiating a series of friend requests to Facebook users.
-The socialbot army succeeded in generating approximately 250GB of inbound traffic from Facebook.
+Additional approaches that \s{generate} fake profiles were demonstrated recently by Boshmaf et al.~\cite{boshmaf} \s{when an} army of more than a hundred Facebook socialbots was created, which then attempted to infiltrate innocent Facebook profiles by initiating a series of friend requests.
+The socialbot army succeeded in generating approximately 250GB of inbound \s{Facebook traffic}.
 Moreover, the socialbot friend acceptance rates climbed to 80\% whenever a socialbot and an innocent Facebook user had more than eleven friends in common.
-In some cases, even one well-manipulated fake profile can cause sustainable damage as proven by Thomas Ryan~\cite{ryan2010getting}, who assumed the fictional profile of Robin Sage to connect to hundreds of users from various social networking sites.
+In some cases, even one well-manipulated fake profile can cause \s{extensive} damage as proven by Thomas Ryan, who assumed the fictional profile of Robin Sage to connect to hundreds of users from various social networking sites~\cite{ryan2010getting}.